The Namesake (NCIS): Plot

 A Navy Petty Officer is fatally shot during a late-night joyride in an expensive Ferrari sports car.
 The gun used in the murder is traced to a local pawn shop, where Gibbs and Tony are surprised to see a Medal of Honor on display.
 The pawnbroker says she bought it from an elderly World War II veteran who needed the money badly, despite the fact that buying or selling a Medal of Honor is illegal.
 Reading the citation that came with the Medal, Gibbs is shocked to recognize the name: Leroy Jethro Moore, his father's best friend and Gibbs's own namesake.
 Gibbs reveals that Moore was his boyhood hero, and his actions on Iwo Jima inspired the young Gibbs's own decision to join the Marine Corps.

 While the rest of the team is investigating the murder, Gibbs tracks down Moore at a local retirement home.
 Moore says he is in good health, but needed the money to help fix the electric lift used by the home's more frail residents.
 Gibbs remembers that Moore left Stillwater after a falling-out between Moore and his father, but Gibbs never knew why.
 Moore is reluctant to say, but when Gibbs confronts his father, Jackson angrily says that Moore allowed Gibbs's mother to commit suicide by drug overdose in order to end her suffering from terminal cancer, something that Jackson never forgave him for.

 Additional investigation reveals that the deceased Petty Officer worked part-time as a valet, and "borrowed" the sports car for a joyride.
 The team also traces ownership of the gun to a local university student.
-His true target was the car's actual owner, a billionaire entrepreneur who he believed stole his idea for a filesharing network, and the Petty Officer was killed in a case of mistaken identity.
+His true target was the car's actual owner, a billionaire entrepreneur who he believed stole his idea for a filesharing network, and the Petty Officer was killed as aresult of a mistaken identification.
 The suspect is quickly apprehended.

 Gibbs forces his father and Moore to meet for the first time in years, and convinces them to end their feud, pointing out that all three of them shared common ground in their love for Gibbs's mother.
 Jackson and Moore finally make amends and renew their friendship.
 Jackson redeems the Medal from the pawn shop and returns it to Moore, inviting him to move back to Stillwater.

 Gibbs installs a vintage Shopsmith Model 10ER combination machine that he purchased from the pawn shop in his basement, and is pleased to see that his father successfully mended a coffee mug of Gibbs's that he smashed earlier in anger at Moore - an apt metaphor for how the two old veterans have mended their friendship.

-The episode ends with a dedication to the Montford Point Marines.